 There is nothing more important to the creation of a viable society than radically transforming our relationship with land.
 Land is where all life comes from, where all needs are met.
 It is not a “parcel of property,” it is everything.
-Therefore we must create of a way of life based on the lived understanding that to nourish land is to nourish ourselves.
+Therefore we must create a way of life based on the lived understanding that to nourish land is to nourish ourselves.
 There are many obstacles to this work.
-We have to learn how to meet our needs directly from the land, move beyond concepts of land “ownership” and commodification, and evacuate people from the quickly imploding cities.
+We have to learn how to meet our needs directly from the land, move beyond concepts of land “ownership” and commodification, and accommodate climate crisis refugees.
 We must collaborate with indigenous people and those marginalized and oppressed by the present systems throughout this process to develop just ways of power sharing.
 In working to discover solutions to these complex problems, we must act as guests on the land.
-The shape and responsibilities of this role are things we have to continuously redefine as we learn through experience and a structured approach to critical education.
-It will not be easy, but we must have courage and perseverance in striving to create the foundation of a just and sustainable society.
+We have to continually redefine the responsibilities of this role as we learn through experience and a structured approach to critical education.
+It will not be easy, but we must have courage and perseverance in striving to create the land-based foundation of a just and sustainable society.

 Work to meet all of our needs at a scale we can observe and experience.
 Seeing the entire process of meeting our needs from the land can give us a type of intelligence for understanding how our actions influence the systems that sustain us.
 If we can observe and experience the process of extraction, production, distribution and disposal all in the same place, we can begin to figure out more responsible ways of living that nourish instead of exploit.